By Dr. Mercola

 You are much better off building your bones using exercise and nutritional therapies, hormones like progesterone and vitamins D and K.

 The Calcium Myth: Revising Our Theory of Bone Mineralization

 Countries with the highest calcium consumption have the highest rates of osteoporosis -- namely, the U.S., Canada and Scandinavian countries.
 This is commonly known as the "calcium paradox."

 This is because nutritional guidelines have been based on an incorrect theory of bone mineralization

 When you take the wrong form of calcium, or when your body's ability to direct calcium to the right places becomes impaired (as when you are deficient in vitamin K), calcium is deposited where it shouldn't be -- like sand in gears.

-According to Wolfe and others, these silty calcium deposits are major contributors and even causative factors in many conditions, including:
+These calcium deposits can be major contributors and even causative factors in many conditions, including: